Wes974/wes-tools/README.md

 # wes-tools

-Dockerfile for building a Linux container for testing and debugging C programs.
+Dockerfile for building an Arch Linux container for testing and debugging C programs.

 Useful to access tools not available or partially working on macOS (GDB, Valgrind, ...).